 - Another research study by SHRM states that it takes up to 50-60% of an employee’s annual salary to find a direct replacement for an employee who has left.

-Much of these costs can be avoided, by using social recruiting and allowing employees to share with their social networks.
-The quality of hires, costs, and engagement is much higher.
+Much of these costs can be avoided though, by using social recruiting and allowing employees to amplify your hiring messages with their social networks.

 Related: Atkins Global identified a need to enable its recruiters to be social and attract new talent by sharing branded and industry content.
-Quickly, they adopted an employee advocacy platform.
-Learn how this helped boost their social recruiting to the next level in this guide.
+See how this took its social media recruiting efforts to the next level.

-Hopefully the above gave you some good insight into why social recruiting is so valued today and will be in the future.
+Hopefully the above gave you some good insight into why social recruiting is so valuable today — and will continue to be so.

 It’s also important to consider how your workforce outside of HR can have a big impact on attracting top talent and career interest.